Sheffield journalists celebrate more national awards

 Yvonne Illsley, course leader for MA Magazine Journalism, said: "I am absolutely delighted for everyone whose talent and sheer hard work have been recognised in this year's student media awards.

-"All of us at the Department of Journalism Studies send our congratulations to the Sheffield alumni who have been honoured at the Magazine Academy, BJTC and NCTJ awards.
+"All of us at the The School of Journalism, Media and Communication send our congratulations to the Sheffield alumni who have been honoured at the Magazine Academy, BJTC and NCTJ awards.
 We will follow their careers with great pride."